maksimryndin/distributed-book/src/preface.md

 Despite I've read the books above, I had no clear mental picture and systematic view of Raft Algorithm, Lamport clocks and other distributed buzzwords.
 So this book tries to cover important topics (choice is subjective, of course) and to serve as a practical guide for busy engineers striving to grasp core concepts in a timely manner.

 True understanding comes with real doing, so practice through exercises is a necessary part of learning.
-I have chosen Rust as a language to use throughout the book as I believe that Rust incorporates modern best practices and solid theoretical achievements.
+I have chosen Rust[^disclaimer] as a language to use throughout the book as I believe that Rust incorporates modern best practices and solid theoretical achievements.
 Experienced developers will dive without further ado.
 But for those who like more gradual involvement I could recommend the following excellent free resources to start with:
 * [Easy Rust](https://dhghomon.github.io/easy_rust/)
 * [Rust by example](https://doc.rust-lang.org/rust-by-example/)